aswny/aswny.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: *NLP Data Scientist* at [ConcertAI](https://www.concertai.com/)

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_pic.jpeg
   image_circular: false # crops the image to make it circular
-  address: >
+  # address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am an NLP data scientist at [ConcertAI](https://www.concertai.com/), an organization at the forefront of accelerating oncology research and Real World Data (RWD) curation through cutting-edge AI solutions.
+My role entails utilizing advanced NLP algorithms, including state-of-the-art large language models, to extract valuable real-world evidence (RWE) from healthcare documents of oncology patients.

+Before joining ConcertAI, I had the pleasure of working at HSBC Asset Management, where I delved into designing machine learning prototypes and constructing end-to-end data engineering pipelines.
+This endeavor involved identifying the carbon ratings of corporate entities by leveraging economic, social, and governance indicators.

+I pursued a dual-degree program, successfully earning masters and bachelors degrees in mathematics and scientific computing from the Indian Institute of Technology, Kanpur.

+While Python programming is my passion, I also possess hands-on experience with PySpark, as well as proficiency in working within the GCP and AWS ecosystems.
+Beyond my professional pursuits, I indulge in reading insightful blogs, books, and even the occasional Quora feed to keep my witty bones tingling.